azareljacobs/Wholesale_PartnerPortal/README.md

 -   **Adminhtml**: Provides an interface for managing partners (CRUD operations, viewing listings, managing settings).
 This is evident from `Adminhtml` subdirectories in `Block`, `Controller`, `etc/adminhtml`, and `view/adminhtml`, as well as UI component configurations related to admin grids and forms.

-    - UI component configurations now use standardized URL generation in JavaScript.
-Validation URLs have been updated (e.g., `url-key.js` now points to `wholesale_partner/partner/validate`), and `partner_form.xml` has beefed-up validation rules, like a 64-character limit and `validate-no-html-tags` for slugs.
-The help text is also clearer.
+    - UI component configurations use standardised URL generation in JavaScript.
+Validation URLs are updated (e.g., [`url-key.js`](view/adminhtml/web/js/form/element/url-key.js:0) points to `wholesale_partner/partner/validate`), and [`partner_form.xml`](view/adminhtml/ui_component/partner_form.xml:0) has validation rules, like a 64-character limit and `validate-no-html-tags` for slugs.
+The help text is clear.
-    - The JavaScript components for URL keys have better client-side validation, a debounce function to avoid too many AJAX calls, real-time uniqueness checks, and instant feedback on whether a key is valid.
-It still auto-generates slugs from partner names.
+    - The JavaScript components for URL keys have client-side validation, a debounce function to avoid too many AJAX calls, real-time uniqueness checks, and instant feedback on whether a key is valid.
+It auto-generates slugs from partner names.
-    - Deleting images is smoother now: there's a `DeleteImage` controller for AJAX calls, files are deleted from the server straight away, JavaScript gives immediate visual feedback, and the database stays in sync with the file system.
+    - Deleting images is smooth: there's a `DeleteImage` controller for AJAX calls, files are deleted from the server straight away, JavaScript gives immediate visual feedback, and the database stays in sync with the file system.

 -   **Frontend**: Displays partner information to website visitors.
 This is implemented through `frontend` subdirectories in `etc/frontend` and `view/frontend`, and the `Controller/Partners` directory.
-    - Block classes now consistently use `private` for properties, have more detailed PHPDoc comments, and use the `PartnerMediaUrlService` for logo URLs.
-We've also made sure they use dependency injection instead of calling ObjectManager directly.
+    - Block classes consistently use `private` for properties, have detailed PHPDoc comments, and use the [`PartnerMediaUrlService`](Model/Service/PartnerMediaUrlService.php:0) for logo URLs.
+They use dependency injection instead of calling ObjectManager directly.
-    - The frontend templates now include structured data (schema.org ItemList and Organization types) for SEO.
-Partner logos use lazy loading (`loading="lazy"`), there are pagination controls for the list, fallback images if a logo is missing, and descriptions handle HTML formatting better.
+    - The frontend templates include structured data (schema.org ItemList and Organization types) for SEO.
+Partner logos use lazy loading (`loading="lazy"`), there are pagination controls for the list, fallback images if a logo is missing, and descriptions handle HTML formatting.

 ## 10. Usage Instructions